[Jan 10, 2018, 8:49 PM]

 For half a century, Interstate highway travelers have been able to find a welcome, information, assistance and bathrooms at North Carolina Welcome Centers.
 The first two centers, dedicated by Gov. Daniel K. Moore on Aug.
 1, 1968, are just across the border from Virginia on Interstates 85 and 95.
 Today, nine Welcome Centers serve travelers entering North Carolina from the north, south and west on I-85, I-95, I-77, I-26 and I-40.
 The centers are staffed by certified travel counselors who will book reservations (at no charge) as well as provide detailed information, maps and marketing publications.
 Learn more at www.nccommerce.com/tourism/programs-services/welcome-centers.

-After three years of extensive restoration and historical preservation work, the Carl Sandburg Home in Flat Rock will be refurnished in 2018 just in time to mark its 50th anniversary as a National Park.
+After three years of extensive restoration and historical preservation work, the Carl Sandburg Home in Flat Rock has been refurnished in time to mark its 50th anniversary as a National Park.
 After the famous poet, writer and activist died in 1967, his wife, Lilian, donated their home and its expansive collection of books, letters and personal effects to the National Park Service.
 The 264-acre park includes a working goat barn and hiking trails. www.nps.gov/carl

-The street dance tradition in Hendersonville began as a way for residents to welcome soldiers home from World War I. A hundred years later, people still take to Main Street on Monday nights in July and August for live bluegrass and square dancing.
+The street dance tradition in Hendersonville began as a way for residents to welcome soldiers home from World War I. A hundred years later, people still take to Main Street on Monday nights in summer for live bluegrass and square dancing.
 Those who have never do-si-do'd come early to learn basic steps from caller Walt Puckett.
-More lively action comes from area clogging teams show off their fancy doubles and rockin' chairs. www.visithendersonvillenc.org
+More lively action comes from area clogging teams show off their fancy doubles and rockin' chairs.
+The 2018 dances run July 9-Aug.
+13. www.visithendersonvillenc.org

 Bentonville Battlefield State Historic Site is organizing a 2018 symposium on the Carolinas Campaign, which culminated in the last full-scale action in which a Confederate army was able to mount a tactical offensive.
 Called "Two Weeks of Fury," the symposium will highlight the advance of Sherman's army from South Carolina to Bentonville.
 Eric J. Wittenberg, a Civil War cavalry historian and author of "The Battle of Monroe's Crossroads and the Civil War's Final Campaign," will lead a tour of the Monroe's Crossroads battlefield, where access is limited because it's near a Fort Bragg drop zone.
 Averasboro, Kinston and Bentonville battlefield visits are also included in the symposium, which takes place Sept.
 28-30. www.fobb.net